nievesj/unity-core-project/README.md

 Dependencies
 ---
-_Core depends on the the following components
+Core Framework depends on the the following components
 * [LeanTween](https://github.com/dentedpixel/LeanTween)
-* [UniRx](https://github.com/neuecc/UniRx) (Reactive Extensions for Unity) Most of the _Core functionality is wrapped around Observables.
+* [UniRx](https://github.com/neuecc/UniRx) (Reactive Extensions for Unity) Most of the Core Framework functionality is wrapped around Observables.
 * [AssetBundles-Browser](https://github.com/Unity-Technologies/AssetBundles-Browser) Unity's tool for building and organizing asset bundles.

 Which platforms are compatible?